Fablehaven: Film adaptation

 In 2006, producer Avi Arad (Iron Man, Spider-Man 2, X-Men, Ghost Rider) resigned his position at Marvel Studios to create his own production company, Arad Productions.
 He auctioned the rights to many books and video games.
-One of the novels Arad claimed was Brandon Mull's Fablehaven.
-However, the production of the film didn't get very much public support, and the project never got off the ground.
+One of the novels Arad claimed was Brandon Mull's Fablehaven, but the production of the film didn't get much public support, and the project never got off the ground.

-In 2012, Clark Schaffer, owner of Schaffer Studios, bought the rights to Fablehaven and is teaming up with author Brandon Mull and distributor Warner Bros.
+In 2012, Clark Schaffer, owner of Schaffer Studios, bought the rights to Fablehaven and was teaming up with author Brandon Mull and distributor Warner Bros.
 Pictures to make the film.
+No progress on the project was made and the rights lapsed.

+In 2024, Angel Studios announced the production and distribution of the film adaptation of the first book, with plans to adapt the following books.